-It should be possible to move each leg through a range of movement, in a smooth and controlled manner, without effort or strain.
+It should be possible to move each leg through a full range of movement in a smooth and controlled manner, without effort or strain.

 Keeping it simple...

-The gluteus maximus muscles are the largest muscles in the body.
+The gluteus maximus muscles are the largest skeletal muscles of the body.

-"Buns of steel" - solid rocks anchoring your legs to your Base-Line.
+"Buns of steel" - solid rocks that should anchor your legs to your Base-Line.

 Hands on buttocks.
 Feel these muscles contract and tighten.